Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

-As standard television screen size went for a wider format from a 4:3 width-to-height ratio, filmmakers began to create movies that are compatible with both screens.
+As standard television screen size went for a wider format from a 4:3 width-to-height ratio, filmmakers began creating movies compatible with both screens.

-In this article, we will discuss in detail what video aspect ratios really are, and the commonly used ratios and video resolutions.
-[U1]
+In this article, we will discuss video aspect ratios and the commonly used ratios and video resolutions.

 Video Aspect Ratio Explained